skalenetwork/mirage-manager/docs/utils/fieldOperations/Fp2Operations.md

 ## Fp2Operations

-Provides functionality for working with Field P2 points
+Provides functionality for working with  Quadratic Extension of Fp points

 ### P